 2021 Comprehensive Plan

-It’s a milestone!
-The 2021 DRAFT Comprehensive Plan for the Town of Washington Grove has been submitted for review to the Maryland Department of Planning!
-A public hearing has been set for Thursday September 2 at 7:30 pm.
+The 2021 DRAFT Comprehensive Plan (CP) for the Town of Washington Grove was submitted for review to the Maryland Department of Planning (MDP).

 News from Grove Committees